Vikass8125/Data-Science-Gen-AI-Projects/Data-Science-Projects/04-Data-Science-Google-Data-Analysis/README.md

 ### 💡 Why This Matters

-This is where you extract:
+This is where I extract:

 * Spikes (major events)
 * Declines (holiday slowdowns)